ajaygunalan/robotic_arm/README.md

 ## To Do list

 * Enable effort control for each joints with MoveIt-Gazebo setup.
-P* Follow these tutorial below:
+* Follow these tutorial below:

     1. [ROS Control + Gazebo](http://gazebosim.org/tutorials/?tut=ros_control)